High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 The average bounce rate for websites usually sits around 40–60%, so if yours is higher than that, chances are high that you have a high bounce rate that needs attention.

-You can identify high bounce rates easily by using Google Analytics or any other tracking tools, which will provide data about how many of your website visitors complete desired actions, such as signing up for mailing lists or purchases on checkout pages.
+You can identify high bounce rates easily by using GA4 or any other tracking tools, which will provide data about how many of your website visitors complete desired actions, such as signing up for mailing lists or purchases on checkout pages.

 Bounce Rate Offender 1: Misconfigured Google Analytics